 Milton-Montford is in the heart of East Baltimore, and was once a close-knit community of Czech-American immigrants.
 Following many families’ migration to neighboring counties, the community suffered from disinvestment.
 Today, it is experiencing a renaissance, thanks to strong community organizing by engaged residents, an influx of public and private investments and the transformation of nearby industrial buildings into nonprofit headquarters and hubs of innovation.
 For more information on our work and the community, view our Milton-Montford Fact Sheet.

-Pigtown is a historically working class neighborhood in South Baltimore, so named for the pigs that were once shuttled through the streets from the B & O railroad to local butcher shops.
+Pigtown is a historically working class neighborhood in South Baltimore, so named for the pigs that were once shuttled through the streets from the B&O railroad to local butcher shops.
 Today, Pigtown is a diverse community with a bustling main street full of locally-owned restaurants, and easy access to downtown Baltimore, as well as major highways and public transportation to DC.
+Learn more about the neighborhood here.
 Since 2007, Habitat Chesapeake has renovated 23 existing homes and constructed 18 new townhomes in Pigtown.
 Much of this work has centered on the 1100 and 1200 blocks of Ward St. where we have demolished a series of vacant and badly deteriorated structures.
 These buildings will be replaced by new townhomes, as well as open space and parking for close partner, Paul’s Place Outreach Center, which offers a wide range of programs for the neighborhood.
-Habitat Chesapeake is also working with Pigtown Main Street to address infrastructure and public safety needs such as street lighting.
+Habitat Chesapeake is also working with Pigtown Main Street to address infrastructure and public safety needs such as street lighting and traffic calming.
 For more information, please view our Pigtown Fact Sheet.

 Sandtown is a vibrant West Baltimore community bordered by historic Pennsylvania Avenue and the burgeoning Innovation Village district between Maryland Institute College of Art and Coppin State University.
 Jazz great Cab Calloway and groundbreaking Supreme Court Justice Thurgood Marshall both grew up in Sandtown.
 Previously, the Sandtown community was served by Sandtown Habitat, founded in 1989 by charismatic leader Allan Tibbels.
 Then part of New Song Community Church’s Urban Ministries, the organization built more than 330 homes, helping many families find safety, stability and a brighter future.
 In 2014, Sandtown Habitat merged with Habitat Chesapeake, which remains committed to serving the community.
 We are currently renovating 9 homes in the neighborhood and also operate a ReStore, selling low-cost building materials, tools, furniture and more.
 For more information, check out our Sandtown Fact Sheet.